seb-oss/green/README.md

 #### Build

-If you want to build the files so see how the output looks use `build-storybook`:
+If you want to build the files to see how the output looks use `build-storybook`:

 ```bash
 npx nx run chlorofyll:build-storybook